 Every gift counts

-Arkansas Catholic will announce the members of giving circles in the newspaper, with our thanks.
-Click for a list of Guardian Angels who gave during the fall 2015 campaign, through Dec.
-11, 2015.
+Arkansas Catholic will announce the sustaining members in the newspaper, with our thanks.
+Click for a list of Guardian Angels who gave during the fall 2017 campaign, through Dec.
+15, 2017.

 Every donor is also invited to send personal prayer intentions, to be included in a special Advent Mass celebrated by Bishop Anthony B. Taylor.
 Click for a response form (in PDF format) you can print and mail to us with your donation and prayer intentions.